[vc_row][vc_column width=”3/4″ el_class=”page-content”]

 Thankfully, our daughter made a full recovery.
 The last thing our nurse said to us is “You are very lucky, some of these babies won’t get to the leave the hospital.
 When their time ends at NICU, they will be going to a different wing of the hospital.
 You get to take your daughter home, cherish that.”
 With those words, we hugged our daughter tight before heading home.

 Our time at the hospital is one of many reasons that making a difference in the lives of children and families who have children with life-altering conditions is a must for us.
-For these reasons we are excited to announce that our Enchanted Fairies 2019 Kingdom Calendar will benefit Kidd’s Kids and I hope you will take our hand in making a difference in these children’s and family’s lives.
-Learn how by tapping here.
+For these reasons we are excited to announce that our Enchanted Fairies sessions will benefit Kidd’s Kids and I hope you will take our hand in making a difference in these children’s and family’s lives.
 God Bless.